mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-10-23-success-criteria-21-years-in.md

 also how little.
 Philosophical stuff, right???

 Something I've been thinking about a lot lately is success - what is it?
 How important is it?
 What types of success are there?
-And most importantly to me right now, what sort is most worth pursuing?
+And most importantly to me right now, what sort is most worth pursuing in "Career, Act II"?

 We all want a successful career.
 I'm lucky enough to think I'm enjoying one - so far, anyway, and with high hopes that long it may continue, large lottery wins notwithstanding.
 I've seen colleagues from similar software development